 If membership of the Board falls below the number required for a quorum the continuing members of The Board may act notwithstanding any vacancy in their body but, if and so long as their number is reduced below the number necessary for a quorum for a meeting, the continuing members of The Board or continuing member of The Board (as the case may be) may act for the purpose of appointing members of The Board or of summoning a General Meeting of the Institute but for no other purpose.

-11.3 Chair of The Board
+11.3 Chairman of The Board

-The President will act as the Chair of The Board or in their absence the Vice President, but if neither are present within five minutes after the time appointed for holding the meeting, the members of The Board present may choose one of their number to be the chair of the meeting.
+The President will act as the Chairman of The Board or in his absence the Vice President, but if neither are present within five minutes after the time appointed for holding the meeting, the members of The Board present may choose one of their number to be the chairman of the meeting.

 11.4 Delegation of powers